simplecov-ruby/simplecov/README.md

 You normally want to have your coverage analyzed across ALL of your test suites, right?

 Simplecov automatically caches coverage results in your (coverage_path)/.resultset.json.
-Those results will then be automatically merged when generating the result, so when coverage is set up properly for cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.
+Those results will then be automatically merged when generating the result, so when coverage is set up properly for Cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.